-In the Public Service Pension Plan, a lifetime pension is based on a calculation that uses members' ages, their years of pensionable service and the average of the best five years of their salaries (although not necessarily the last five years).
+In the Public Service Pension Plan, a lifetime pension is based on a calculation that uses a member's age, their years of pensionable service and the average of their best five years of salary (although not necessarily the last five years).
 The plan is pre-funded, which means enough money is set aside through contributions and investments to pay lifetime pensions now and into the future.
 Once members make their first contribution, they are entitled to apply for a pension at their earliest retirement age if they terminate employment.
 The plan also provides survivor and disability benefits.